Pece17/IoTBeacon/README.md

 sudo nano 000-default.conf
 ```

-Edit Apache2 Virtual Hosts by removing hashtags before ServerName and ServerAlias lines and by adding temporary domain names www.iotbeacon.com and iotbeacon.com in front of them - they are only used for testing purposes
+Edit Apache2 Virtual Hosts by removing hashtags before ServerName and ServerAlias lines and by adding temporary domain names www.iotbeacon.com and iotbeacon.com respectively in front of them - they are only used for testing purposes

 ```
 <VirtualHost *:80>